naiaraap/Click-Traffic-Fraud-Detection-in-Mobile-Application-Advertisements/Readme.txt

 All datasets are available on kaggle.
 Link for download: https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data.

 The scripts were developed in R language in Rstudio and must be executed in the following sequence:FraudDetDataMunging.R, FraudDetFeatureSelection.R and FraudDetModel.R.
+The folder "Graphs" contains all graphs generated during execution scrips.
+The file FraudDetection.pdf contains documented code and the outputs, like tables and graphs.

 Operational System: Linux, Ubuntu v.18.04.1
 CPU Capacity: 3100MHz